cb109/hunt_showdown_outfitter/README.md

 equip them in the game by automating mouse/keyboard input against preconfigured UI coordinates.

+I consider this a fun experiment, but hope that it will become obsolete when actual loadout presets will be included in the game itself.

 ## Use at your own Risk

 - This software is a personal project and in no way affiliated with Crytek or the game itself.